Father charged after his autistic son was found drowned in pool with his arms bound

 An autopsy showed the cause of death to be drowning.

-During the police investigation, Michelle Koets "acknowledged that Sam wanders off from time to time and there is well-documented history of that in sheriff's department reports,'' Bytwerk testified during a warrant request.
+During the police investigation, Michelle Koets "acknowledged that Sam wanders off from time to time and there is well-documented history of that in sheriff's department reports,'' Bytwerk testified during the warrant request.

 Timothy Koets said he got his son off the school bus after 1 p.m. and put him on the back deck unattended "to spin in circles.''